opensanctions/yente/README.md

       - blocklist
       # include OpenSanctions collections:
       - sanctions
+  # Example D: an extra sanctions list that appends itself to the members of the
+  # `sanctions` collection defined upstream in OpenSanctions:
+  - name: zz_extra_sanctions
+    title: Extra sanctions data
+    path: /data/extra-sanctions.json
+    collections:
+      - sanctions
 ```

 In order for `yente` to import a custom dataset, it must be formatted as a line-based feed of [FollowTheMoney](https://docs.alephdata.org/developers/followthemoney) entities.
 There are various ways to produce FtM data, but the most convenient is [importing structured data via a mapping specification](https://docs.alephdata.org/developers/mappings) and the `ftm` set of command-line tools.
 This allows reading data from a CSV file or SQL database and converting each row into entities.
 Don't forget to `ftm aggregate` your custom data before indexing it in `yente`!